ayushmak7/Phishing-Tool-Implementation/README.md

 ✅ No personal data is misused.

-## Part 1 – Installating and Configuring Zphisher
+## Part 1 – Installing and Configuring Zphisher

-To use Zphisher, you can follow these steps:
+1. Before downloading Zphisher, update Kali Linux terminal by running the following commands and to ensure that environment was conducive for Zphisher to function

-1. Before downloading Zphisher, I prepared the Kali Linux terminal by update repositories by running the following commands and to ensure that environment was conducive for Zphisher to function
+   - sudo apt update

-sudo apt update
+   - sudo apt full-upgrade -y

-sudo apt full-upgrade -y
+2. Create Zphisher directory and navigate into it using the following commands in succession.

-2. Created a directory we called Zphisher and navigated into it using the following commands in succession.
+   - mkdir zphisher

-mkdir zphisher
+   - cd zphisher

-cd zphisher
+3. Install & Set Up Zphisher

-We cloned the Zphisher repository in a terminal in Kali Linux using the following command:
+- Install necessary dependencies.

-The url https://github.com/htr-tech/zphisher.git after the git clone command is the link to the GitHub website.
+- Clone the Zphisher repository and launch the tool.

-The cloning output is confirmed as follows:
+- The url https://github.com/htr-tech/zphisher.git after the git clone command is the link to the GitHub website.

-Navigate to the downloaded “zphisher” directory to see the files within by running the following commands:
+4. Navigate to the downloaded “zphisher” directory to see the files within by running the following commands:

 cd zphisher
 ls